CyberL1/Discord-Client-Proxy/README.md

 # How to use it?

-Launch the proxy using `npm start` (or `bun index.ts`), go to `http://localhost:3000` and add an an instance using the web interface
+Launch the proxy using `npm start` (or `bun index.ts`), go to `http://localhost:3000` and add an instance using the web interface